The Daily Telegraph (Sydney): Counterparts

 On Sundays, its counterpart is The Sunday Telegraph.

 Its Melbourne counterparts are the Herald Sun and Sunday Herald Sun.
-In Brisbane, it is linked with The Courier-Mail and The Sunday Mail, in Adelaide, The Advertiser and Sunday Mail, in Hobart, The Mercury and The Sunday Tasmanian, in Darwin, The Northern Territory News and Sunday Territorian.
+In Brisbane, it is linked with The Courier-Mail and The Sunday Mail; in Adelaide, The Advertiser and Sunday Mail; in Hobart, The Mercury and The Sunday Tasmanian; and in Darwin, The Northern Territory News and Sunday Territorian.

 Political stance

 Editorially, The Daily Telegraph has traditionally been opposed to the Australian Labor Party, and is often a supporter of the Liberal Party of Australia.

 A 2004 Roy Morgan media credibility survey found that 40% of journalists viewed News Limited (exclusive of The Australian) as Australia's most partisan media outlet, ahead of the Australian Broadcasting Corporation on 25%.
 The survey found that readers took a generally dim view of journalists.
 In response to the question "Which newspapers do you believe do not accurately and fairly report the news?", the Daily Telegraph came third (9%) behind the Herald Sun (11%) and "All of them" (16%).

 At the 2007 Australian federal election, The Daily Telegraph endorsed the Australian Labor Party for the second time.
 At the 2010 Australian federal election, the newspaper endorsed the Coalition and Tony Abbott.
-In the 2013 election, the Daily Telegraph ran 177 stories that were pro-Coalition and 11 stories that leaned the other way.
+In the 2013 election, the Daily Telegraph ran 177 stories that were "pro-Coalition" and 11 stories that leaned the other way.